Low-Cost, Broad-Market, Passively-Managed Products

 Safety = Fixed income.
 Fixed income pays interest.
 Bonds and GICs are fixed income investments.
 Let Sal explain a bond.

-All products track market capitalization weighted indices.
+Most indexed investment products track market capitalization weighted indices.
 Market capitalization definition.

 Cost is measured through basis points.
 1 basis point = 1/100 of a percentage point.
 For example, if I hold an investment worth $100,000 in Vanguard Total World Stock ETF, with a cost of 11 basis points, I pay $110 per year.
 Compare that to a typical 2% fee charged by mutual funds.
 At 200 basis points, or 2 percentage points, I pay $2,000 per year.